nordot/otherthancode/tou_members_en.md

 		1. Information which is likely to be unduly harmful to other Members, Publishers, Media Units or Nordot.
 	1. Member represents and warrants that none of his/her Content will be created for the purpose of advertising a third party (except when cases where Nordot provides prior written consent for such content)
 	1. Member represents and warrants that it will not store articles created by a third party and/or published as the third party's work as Content.
+	1. Member represents and warrants that it agrees to comply with the [Content Guidelines for the nor.
+Service](https://github.com/nordot/otherthancode/blob/master/guidelines_en.md)

 1. **Modification or deletion of Stories**
 	1. Member shall promptly take necessary measures, such as modification or deletion of the relevant Content, when: